VacCrow/vaccrow.github.io/guides/savages/pandaemonium/P4S_Part2.md

 + **<u>Kothornos Kick</u>:**
 Dash on the main target dealing AoE <span class='phys'>physical damage</span> and applying a <span class='debuff'>Magic Vulnerability Up</span>.
+Anyone else caught in the path of *Hesperos* will get knocked away.
 Immediatly followed up by 3 **Kothornos Quakes**.

 ___